.NET Multi-Platform App UI (MAUI) | . NET MAUI Developer | California | Texas

 MainPage.xaml

-- We have discussed all the folder in MAUI Application.
-Let’s test the Application in all platforms.
+• We have discussed all the folders in the MAUI Application.
+Let’s test the Application on all platforms.

 Run the Application

-- To run the MAUI Application, we need either an Emulator or Local Android device connected with our system for mobile application.
+• To run the MAUI Application, we need either an Emulator or a Local Android device connected to our system for mobile application.
 To run our application on a local Android device, we have to enable the developer settings.

 Output in Android Device :